• Home

 “I passed on the role because my realization was I had never made decisions, up until that point, based on title or a level,” she said.
 “And it took me two years from that point to make director in a totally different area, which happened to be HR.”

-In 2003, Katsoudas transitioned to Cisco's HR division.
-She expressed her curiosity about HR's internal operations and appreciated the team's emphasis on integrating business strategy into HR practices, a concept they embraced long before it became common best practice.
+Katsoudas moved to Cisco’s HR department in 2003.
+She said she was curious about the inner workings of HR, and liked the team’s focus on baking business strategy into HR—something they did years before it became common best practice.

 “We were able to take elements of Cisco’s technology strategy and say, How does this then connect to decisions that you make around people, culture, your tool set,” she said.
 “I loved that problem.
 I thought it was really messy, and a good one to solve.”